Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 08 Click on the name (link) of the cluster node pool that you want to re-create and collect all the configuration information available for the selected resource.

-09 Go back to the NODES tab and choose ADD NODE POOL to initiate the setup process.
+09 Go back to the NODES panel and choose ADD NODE POOL to create a new node pool for your GKE cluster:

 1. For Node pool details, provide the following information: